 - 1. Adjust the orientation, zoom level, visibility settings, and other characteristics for the view, as needed. - 2.
-In the Model Tree, right-click Configuration and choose Add Configuration, or click DOCUMENTATION tab. - 3.
+In the Model Tree, right-click Configuration and choose Add Configuration, or click Configuration and Configuration or click Configuration and Configuration or click Configuration and Configuration and Configuration or click Configuration and Configuration or click Configuration and Configuration and Configuration or click Configuration and Configur - 3.
 Type a name for the new configuration.